thadryanjs/install-arch-on-vm/InstallVM.md

     hwclock --systohc --utc

-This command is also silent when succesful.
+This command is also silent when successful.

-## Users and Permissions
+#### Users and Permissions

 Now we create a password for the root user.